Northern Spain and Basque Country private tours, specialised in:

 My name is Irene López Martínez and I am the founder and proprietor of Northern Spain Gastronomy (NSG).

 My philosophy drives my approach in every aspect of what I do, and within the experiences we offer.
 As well as delivering my philosophy through NSG experiences, I also practice the art of self-sufficiency at NSG HQ, so I know my Padrón peppers from my piquillo peppers.

 I live in Castro Urdiales, a beautiful fishing village located in Cantabria, right on the border of the Basque Country.
-It's ideal place for our NSG HQ, being located within easy access to Bilbao, La Rioja and Santander.
+It's ideal place for our NSG HQ, being located within easy access to Bilbao, San Sebastian, La Rioja and Santander.
 The area also provides me with the best quality of life, and for my clients, the best experiences in Northern Spain.
 The stunning landscapes of the Cantabrian Sea, green wooded mountains and wide sandy beaches (Game of Thrones filmed here!) provide the background to some of the highest quality wines and gastronomy in the land.

 A trained chef and wine expert, our day tours are mostly delivered by me, as are all the wine and food experiences at NSG HQ.
 I am supported by a small like-minded team who all share the same philosophies about landscape, food and wine, and have excellent knowledge of the area.

 We feel that the North of Spain is home to some of the most beautiful and dramatic landscapes in the country.
 Known as Green Spain, this region hugs the Cantabrian Sea, and is fringed by wild sweeping beaches and lush emerald mountains.
 In less than one hour from Bilbao, you can be sipping a glass of Tempranillo in the vineyards of La Rioja or marvelling at the snowcapped mountains of the Pyrenees.